B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/MatchSchemasReportExplanation.rst

             ...
                 All of the other TSV BLASTp for self-score results files.

-    **best_blast_matches.tsv**
+    **existing_matches.txt
+        TXT file containing the blast matches from all processes.

+    **Match_Schemas_Results.tsv**
-        TSV file containing the best BLAST matches for the query and subject schemas.
+        TSV file containing the best BLAST matches for the query and subject schemas sorted by locus name.
+Also contains the final non matched locus from both QUery and Subject.